Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 Language - You also need to be careful about any text you place alongside the Pinterest logo:

-If you intend to create a call-to-action, you need to make sure that the text is in proportion to the Pinterest badge, your own logo is larger, and you include your Pinterest profile URL.
+If you intend to create a call-to-action, make sure the text is in proportion to the Pinterest badge, your logo is larger, and you include your Pinterest profile URL.

 >> Check out the full Pinterest brand guidelines.